-To ensure the Ebury Bridge renewal project can be successfully delivered, a comprehensive scheme has been developed and policies protecting residents' rights incorporated.
+To ensure the Ebury SW1 renewal project can be successfully delivered, a comprehensive scheme has been developed and policies protecting residents' rights incorporated.

 This page provides an overview of the latest designs, which can be found here.
 It's quick and easy to provide views on our latest designs before we submit for planning approval in June 2020.
 Click through to our consultation website here or get in touch.